Explore your career options

 Equipment manufacturers are another good place to look for graduate jobs and placements, however graduate schemes are unlikely with these employers.
-See Where can I look for jobs for some suggestions.
+See Relevant Job Websites for some suggestions.

 If you are interesting in contributing to the body of knowledge about your subject, a career in research is worth considering.
-Research Councils UK have a collection of case studies of researchers which give an insight into life as a researcher and the different career paths some researchers take.
 An Academic Career provides more information about this career route.
 A postgraduate qualification (most often a PhD) is likely to be required.
 Jobs and some PhD studentships can be found on Jobs.ac.uk.
 More PhD opportunities can be found on findaphd.com.

 There are a few year-long and summer internships available at research institutions e.g. CERN and Diamond.
 See "Bitesize Careers" for more details.

 Translating scientific and technical information into a style that is easy for others to understand requires specialist knowledge and strong communication skills.
 This job profile (Science Writer) has more details about the work, including case studies, entry requirements and typical employers.
 There is useful information on the website of the Association of British Science Writers, the NCTJ(National Council for the Training of Journalists) and journalism.co.uk.